ECE-492-SnakesAndAdders/python-interpreter/README.md

 This repository contains the code for a Python interpreter for the XInC2 processor on the C3 board, both made by Eleven Engineering.
 Specific details on supported functionality [is available](https://github.com/ECE-492-SnakesAndAdders/python-interpreter/blob/main/INFO.md).

+### Version

+This is the XPD version of the interpreter.
+It runs directly on the C3 board and is accessible through a terminal interface on the host machine.
+This version of the interpreter supports only the evaluation of expressions.

 ### Running Instructions

-To run this program on the C3 board, execute the following commands in the project root directory:
+To run this program, plug in the C3 board to the XPD board and plug in both to a host computer.
+Then, execute the following commands in the project root directory:

 ```
 mkdir build